 - Apply a slightly darker shadow which can be graduated to a lighter value at the side of the nose.

-- To give the tip of the nose more definition, it is a good idea to draw a darker line around the nostrils beneath the nose.
+- To give the nose tip more definition, drawing a darker line around the nostrils beneath the nose is a good idea.

 - Have a long look at what you have drawn and continue to blend and improve any inaccuracies that may have occurred; you can use a blending stick to help you achieve this.

 Once you have completed drawing the nose, you can progress down to the next feature of the face, which is the nose and mouth.

 - It is best to draw a faint cross and centerline to begin illustrating the mouth and lips.
 The mouth’s top and bottom lips shall be drawn around this framework.

 - The mouth and lips are split into six parts: the upper and lower lip, cupid’s bow, and the philtrum above the upper lip.
 Plus lateral commissures to both sides of the mouth.

 - Consider the shape and size of the mouth.
 Are you drawing a slightly open mouth?
 Are you drawing full lips or long thin lips?

 - As the front view of the lips is symmetrical, draw the top lips over the centerline you have outlined.
 This, in many cases, will be smaller than the bottom lip.

 - Next, progress on drawing the lower lips below the centerline.
 You can leave a small space through which the teeth can be drawn.